interopxyz/PdfPlus/README.md

-# PDF Plus
+# PDF +
-A simple pdf plugin for Grasshopper 3d
+A simple pdf composition plugin for Grasshopper 3d

 ---